Everything Is Love: Critical reception

-Everything is Love received positive reviews from critics.
-At Metacritic, the album has an average score of 80 out of 100, which indicates "generally favorable reviews" based on 22 reviews.

 Reviewing the album for The New York Times, Joe Coscarelli said it "completes the Knowles-Carter conceptual trilogy"—referring to the previous releases of Lemonade and 4:44—"in an expert, tactical showing of family brand management".
 Music critic Nicholas Hautman of Us Weekly wrote: "It's clear from the very first listen that Beyoncé outshines her husband on much of the record, which really should have been marketed as 'Beyoncé featuring Jay-Z' rather than 'Beyoncé and Jay-Z' (or 'the Carters', in this case).
 His verses are few and far between in comparison to hers, but it still somehow feels like a balanced body of work from two of the greatest artists of our time."
 In The Guardian, Petridis believed the album retreads braggadocio centering around the duo's wealth and excellence, with less musical daring, but still does so with likeable music, genuine wit, and energy.
-As per The Daily Telegraph music critic Neil McCormick pointed, "Everything Is Love certainly doesn’t have the musical expansiveness of Lemonade.
+As The Daily Telegraph music critic Neil McCormick pointed out, "Everything Is Love certainly doesn’t have the musical expansiveness of Lemonade.
 There are neither ballads nor bangers, and not much in the way of melodic song construction at all.
 Rather, these are snappily repetitive beats on which the stars can put across their message as a form of hip hop conversation."
 For Variety, Jim Aswad described it as "solid and generally satisfying, but not the best from either."

-Will Hodgkinson of The Times reviewed track-by-track, stated: "Jay-Z is as dynamic as ever and the new, though Beyoncé demands attention on this surprise album, [...] despite the ups and downs detailed on Beyoncé's Lemonade and Jay-Z's subsequent mea culpa 4:44.
+Will Hodgkinson of The Times reviewed track-by-track, stated: "Jay-Z is as dynamic as ever and the new, tough Beyoncé demands attention on this surprise album, [...] despite the ups and downs detailed on Beyoncé's Lemonade and Jay-Z's subsequent mea culpa 4:44.
 Instead they are coming out fighting, with all that fame and money making them defensive, even paranoid, while a mix of classic soul, hard-hitting hip-hop and slinky R&B." Pitchfork contributor Briana Younger wrote that the album "is a compromise between the spoils of Lemonades war and the fruits of 4:44s labor", and that "within this complex, messy and beautifully black display, the Carters find absolution."
 Giving the album one and a half stars, Adam Rothbarth of Tiny Mix Tapes stated that everything about the album "feels superficial, from the artists' constant pronouncement of their love for each other to their engagement with topics like fashion".
 He also added that the "most boring aspect of the album is its centerpiece: the couple's obsession with their wealth".